 It is essential for politicians to demonstrate they can deliver under pressure, through competent and fair performance.
-Former Prime Minister Kevin Rudd and Treasurer Wayne Swan's economic management during the Global Financial Crisis is a good example.
+Former Prime Minister Kevin Rudd and Treasurer Wayne Swan's economic management during the global financial crisis is a good example.
 After the global downturn from December 2008, a \$10.4 billion stimulus package was introduced, which included cash handouts for eligible Australian individuals, and a second stimulus package of \$41.5 billion occurred in February 2009.

-Nobel Prize winner and former World Bank Chief Economist, Joseph Stiglitz, commended Australia on the size, design, timing and distribution of the stimulus packages (Crosby, 2016).
-Australia was the only advanced economy to not experience a technical recession during the tumultuous global upheaval, in part due to the Government's apparently competent financial management.
+Nobel Prize winner and former World Bank Chief Economist, Joseph Stiglitz, commended Australia on the size, design, timing and distribution of the stimulus packages.34 Australia was the only advanced economy to not experience a technical recession during the tumultuous global upheaval, in part due to the Government's apparently competent financial management.
 This increased the public's trust in the Government's leadership, and partly explains Rudd's popularity at the time.

-The current NSW Berejiklian Government practises sound economic management (Nicholls, 2011).
-In April 2018, the CommSec State of the States report ranked NSW in first place for the 15th consecutive quarter, having inherited a ranking from NSW Labor of last place of all the states and territories.
-Competent economic management demonstrates the Government's commitment to the well-being of NSW citizens, which is reciprocated through a higher level of trust in the government.
+The current NSW Government practises sound economic management, in contrast with the 'budget black hole' left by the previous Labor Government.35 For four years up to July 2018, the CommSec State of the States report ranked NSW in first place, having inherited a ranking from NSW Labor of last place of all the states and territories.
+Competent economic management demonstrates a government's commitment to the well-being of NSW citizens, which is reciprocated through a higher level of trust in government.
+The elected Members who serve in a government should also maintain effective oversight over public servants, ensuring the public service efficiently manages and delivers outcomes that are in the public interest.